Playback speed

 Lindz West who heads up the popular Christian electronic dance band LZ7 has every reason to be happy.
 He's part of one of the most successful UK Christian bands.
 They've achieved multiple top 40 singles in their 20 years together.
 They're now supporting one of the biggest popstars in the world - Jason Derulo - in his The Last Dance tour.

-For the band whose whole purpose is to communicate the love of Jesus to young people it's just another chance to get their faith across - though this time, to an audience of 25,000.
+For the band whose whole purpose is to communicate the love of Jesus to young people it's just another chance to get their faith across.

 Following a stint in the city, he realised he needed more purpose in his work and began working and playing with The Tribe, the genesis of which would later become LZ7, touring and working in school clubs sharing the message and love of Jesus.